-The National Advisory Committee on Immunization in Canada has updated its recommendations and stated that complete two-dose vaccine series with an mRNA

-COVID-19 vaccine should be offered to individuals in authorized age groups, including those who are immunosuppressed.
+The National Advisory Committee on Immunization in Canada states that complete twodose vaccine series with an mRNA COVID-19 vaccine should be offered to individuals in authorized age groups, including those who are immunosuppressed.
 Efficacy may be lower in the immunosuppressed state so immunocompromised patients should continue to practice infection control measures against COVID-19 until further notice.
+There are currently no recommendation from NACI for third doses of vaccine although provinces may make the decision to provide third doses independently.